jamieguinan/histarc/README.md

 my entire lifetime's worth of command-line interaction in tens or hundreds of MB.

-## C/Sqlite version

-The main version of `histarc` is written in C and uses an sqlite database to record command history.

-`histarc.bash` defines a shell function `histarc_update` which calls the `histarc` binary via `PROMPT_COMMAND`.
-In my bash interactive config files (.bashrc) I set it up like this,

-    # histarc support.
-    HISTARCBASH=${HOME}/projects/histarc/histarc.bash
-    if [ -f $HISTARCBASH ]
-    then
-      source $HISTARCBASH
-    fi

-histarc uses a few files from my [CTI](https://github.com/jamieguinan/cti) project.
-Clone that in an adjacent folder if you want to build histarc.

-`hq` is a shell function convenience wrapper around `histarc query`.
-Note that it uses sqlite glob patterns and not regexes.

 ## Minimal edition

-The C version with its sqlite database has its advantages.
-It is robust, it includes a useful `merge` subcommand to merge databases from other systems, and there is no temptation to manually edit the database outside of sqlite.
+I had a C version that used an sqlite database, but it had problems, including that piping "hq query | less" would lock the database and freeze all other running bash sessions that tried to update it.

-But I realized that it a simpler version is possible. `histarc-minimal.bash` contains an alternative implementation that simply appends a text file in the users home folder.
-For this version, `hq` uses `grep` to query, so it uses regexes, which is different from the C version which uses glob patterns.
+The simpler version `histarc-minimal.bash` simply appends a text file in the users home folder. `hq` uses `grep` to query.

-## Common features

-Both versions include a `histarc_disable` shell function to disable history saving and set the HISTFILE to `/dev/null`, which is useful in cases like entering passwords or other sensitive information.
-It might be a good idea to audit and scrub history archives periodically.
+A `histarc_disable` shell function disables history saving and sets the HISTFILE to `/dev/null` for the duration of the shell session, which is useful in cases like entering passwords or other sensitive information.

 ## Similar efforts